The Global Health Advocacy Incubator (GHAI) builds support for government investments in epidemic preparedness.

 The Budget Advocacy Toolkit for Epidemic Preparedness is a step-by-step learning resource based on our experience and lessons learned through advocacy for increased epidemic preparedness budgets in Senegal, Nigeria and Ghana, and provides instructive questions and worksheets to guide the planning and implementation of an advocacy campaign for epidemic preparedness financing.

-The Budget Advocacy Toolkit for Emergency Preparedness was developed with support from Resolve to Save Lives and may be accessed at www.budgetadvocacy.org.
+The Budget Advocacy Toolkit for Epidemic Preparedness was developed with support from Resolve to Save Lives and may be accessed at www.budgetadvocacy.org.

 Funding for this program provided by Resolve to Save Lives.